merowing/html-css-popup/README.md

-# kottans.github.io
-The list of practical tasks for kottans frontend 2022.
+HTML and CSS Popup practical task #5 for kottans.org.